 My only advice for him – charge more than $5 for your cheeseburgers.

-Since the Oxbow in Piseco was full, I ended up getting a motel room in the next closest town of Speculator.
-Bob would pick me up and take me down to Northville a day later to meet my ride.
+Since the Oxbow in Piseco was full, I got a motel room in the next closest town of Speculator.
+Bob would pick me up and take me to Northville a day later to meet my ride.

 Speculators will probably discover Speculator soon – a tiny town on a beautiful lake.
-It already has its own small brewery, so it is only a matter of time until the crowds come.
-Bob told me that this is the “undiscovered” corner of the Adirondacks.
+It already has its small brewery, so it is only a matter of time before the crowds come.
+Bob told me this is the “undiscovered” corner of the Adirondacks.
 It is a beautiful section of New York state, and I’m not sure how long it will remain undiscovered.